Through Gospel for Asia’s Harvest Foundation

 - Matthew 6:20-21

 The average American’s net worth is comprised of 10% cash and 90% non-cash assets.
 But most people donate to the Lord’s work only through their cash assets – the smallest part of their total net worth.
-Through the Harvest Foundation, as well as our planned giving web pages, Gospel for Asia is providing a way for GFA ministry partners to contribute to the work of the Lord through their non-cash assets with which God has blessed you.
+Gospel for Asia’s Harvest Foundation, as well as our Planned Giving opportunities, provide a way for you to impact Asia through the non-cash assets with which God has blessed you.